Airbus A350: Hybrid laminar flow control (HLFC)

-Improvement package 2019
+2019 improvement package

-Starting with MSN 316, all the Airbus A350-900 and A350-1000 produced has the side slip angle (SSA) probe removed after a software update to prove these sensors are not needed anymore for redundancy.
-There's also a new light-emitting diode (LED) lighting package installed replacing the old high-intensity discharge (HID) lamps, these new light units will have a longer life cycle improving reliability performance.
+Starting with MSN 316, every A350-900 and A350-1000 produced had the side slip angle (SSA) probe removed after a software update to prove these sensors are not needed anymore for redundancy.
+There was also a new light-emitting diode (LED) lighting package installed, replacing the old high-intensity discharge (HID) lamps; these new light units have a longer life cycle, improving reliability performance.

 In June 2019, Airbus delivered the first A350 equipped with the improvement package to Singapore Airlines (9V-SHH).

 New production standard (NPS) 2022

 On 30 September 2022, an improved new production standard (NPS) was announced, it will apply to A359/A35K airframes starting from MSN 579, which is an A350-900 airframe that was delivered to Iberia.
 The NPS includes a 1.2 t weight reduction and a 3 t MTOW increase, along with a wider interior cabin to offer 30 additional seats.

-It offers the customers with a new weight variant WV020 for the 283t MTOW.
-The interior changes include moving the cockpit wall forward, moving the aft pressure bulkhead one frame further aft and resculpting the sidewalls to allow ten-across 17-inch seats.
-There are also improvements to the aircraft’s take off performance by introducing software evolutions which regulate the slat and flap positions, and has also implemented a faster landing gear retraction cycle – conferring greater obstacle clearance and reduced aerodynamic drag.
+It offers the customers with a new weight variant WV020 for the 283 t MTOW.
+The interior changes include moving the cockpit wall forward, moving the aft pressure bulkhead one frame further aft and resculpting the sidewalls to allow ten-across 17 in seats.
+There are also improvements to the aircraft's take off performance by introducing software evolutions which regulate the slat and flap positions, and has also implemented a faster landing gear retraction cycle – conferring greater obstacle clearance and reduced aerodynamic drag.